-**The HTBC has fully re-opened from the COVID-19 shutdowns to all Stanford researchers .
-We are still not open to external researchers.
-We are currently transitioning to the High-Throughput Screening Knowledge Center (HTS KC) Please feel free to contact Bruce Koch (email@example.com) or David Solow-Cordero (firstname.lastname@example.org) if you have any questions.
-Our services, compound screening, and equipment are available, with some restrictions due the transition.
-Please fill out the Stanford Health Check before entering the HTBC.**
+**The HTBC has transitioned to the High-Throughput Screening Knowledge Center (HTS KC) Please feel free to contact Bruce Koch (email@example.com) or David Solow-Cordero (firstname.lastname@example.org) if you have any questions.
+Our services, compound screening, and equipment are all available as in the past.

-The High-Throughput Bioscience Center's mission is to provide researchers at Stanford with the ability to run high-throughput chemical , siRNA , cDNA , and high-content screens for the purpose of drug and/or target discovery.
+The High-Throughput Screening Knowledge Center's mission is to provide researchers at Stanford with the ability to run high-throughput chemical , siRNA , cDNA , and high-content screens for the purpose of drug and/or target discovery.

-The HTBC is a Stanford University School of Medicine core facility and was created in 2003 by the Department of Chemical and Systems Biology (formerly Molecular Pharmacology).
-The HTBC is a shared resource (Bioscience Screening Facility) for the Stanford Cancer Institute.
+The HTBC, the precursor to the HTSKC was a Stanford University School of Medicine core facility and was created in 2003 by the Department of Chemical and Systems Biology (formerly Molecular Pharmacology).
+In 2022, the HTBC became the Sarafan ChEM-H HTSKC with funding from the Innovative Medicines Accelerator (IMA).
+The HTSKC is a shared resource (Bioscience Screening Facility) for the Stanford Cancer Institute.